jhsu802701/rails_from_scratch_rails5/09-01-user_sign_up.md

   # end
 end
 ```
-* At this point, the local server will allow you to sign up, but the second two integration tests will still fail.
+* Go to the user sign up page.
+At this point, the local server will allow you to sign up, but the second two integration tests will still fail.

 ### Test Helper
 * Add the following lines to the end of the test/test_helper.rb file: